Session 1: Classic Camp: June 5th-9th, showcase June 10th at 12 noon at the North Door. Open to ages 10-17.

 Session 2: Junior Camp: June 12th-16th, showcase June 16th at 3:30pm at Trinity.
 Open to ages 7-9.

 Session 3: Advanced Camp: July 24th-28th, showcase on July 29th.
 Open to ages 14-17 who are comfortable improvising in groups on their instruments.
-No instrument instruction will happen during this session, so an intermediate level of musicianship is required.
+No instrument instruction will happen during this session.
 Instruments will be provided.
 If you have questions about whether this program would be a good fit for your camper, please contact [email protected]

 9:00 AM to 5:00 PM for Classic Camp and Advanced Camp

 9:00 AM to 3:00 PM for Junior Camp, with aftercare available til 5:00 PM for an extra $50 fee